CDN SPECIAL REPORT

 Voters on recent jail bond measures made it clear they won’t accept a new jail without better social services for the people who wind up behind bars.
 The Whatcom County Jail was obsolete soon after it opened, officials said.
 Part two explains more about the two failed levies intended to replace the jail — and how that experience guides what's likely to be a third.

 A Whatcom County Corrections Officer holds a packet of Narcan to treat narcotic overdoses.
-Officers carry them in pockets and stash them around the jail, so they're easily accessible if and when they need them.
+Officers carry them in pockets and stash them around the gym, so they're easily accessible if and when they need them.

-Part III: Most people in Whatcom County's jail are in crisis
+Most people in Whatcom County's jail are in crisis

 Planners want social services in new lockup